 You will not have to pay a fee to access your Personal Information (or to exercise any of the other rights).
-However, we may charge a reasonable fee if your request for access is unfounded or excessive.
+However, we may charge a reasonable fee if your request for access is unfounded or excessive if permitted by law.
 Alternatively, we may refuse to comply with the request in such circumstances.
 In addition, there may be requests that we are unable to process because of other EU legal requirements.
 If a request is denied, we will notify you of the reason.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
-This is another appropriate security measure to ensure that Personal Information is not disclosed to any person who has no right to receive it.
+We will use the information you provide for verification only for the purpose of verification.
+This is a security measure to ensure that Personal Information is not disclosed to a requesting person who has no right to receive it.

 If you are located in the EU, you have the right to lodge a complaint with an EU Supervisory Authority.
-However, if you have a complaint regarding the processing of your Personal Information we request that you first contact us and we will reply on timely basis.
+However, if you have a complaint regarding the processing of your Personal Information we request that you first contact us and we will reply in a timely manner.

 Please be aware that the Personal Information we collect may be transferred to and maintained on servers or databases located outside your state, province, country, or other jurisdiction, where the privacy laws may not be as protective as those in your location.
 If you are located outside of the United States, please be advised that we process and store personal data in the United States.

-As it pertains to users of our Services located in the EU, the controller of your Personal Information is Megaphone, 15 MetroTech, 8th Floor, Brooklyn, NY 11201 USA.
+As it pertains to users located in the EU, the controller of your Personal Information is Megaphone, 1255 23rd Street NW, Suite 650, Washington, DC 20037 USA.

 email: email@example.com | phone: 646-693-5823